Basic construction and working of a DC Generator.

 6. Armature winding: It is usually a former wound copper coil which rests in armature slots.
 The armature conductors are insulated from each other and also from the armature core.
 Armature winding can be wound by one of the two methods; lap winding or wave winding.
 Double layer lap or wave windings are generally used.
 A double layer winding means that each armature slot will carry two different coils.

 7. Commutator and brushes: Physical connection to the armature winding is made through a commutator-brush arrangement.
-The function of a commutator, in a dc generator, is to collect the current generated in armature conductors.
-Whereas, in case of a dc motor, commutator helps in providing current to the armature conductors.
+The function of a commutator in a dc generator is to collect the current generated in armature conductors.
+Whereas, in a dc motor, the commutator helps in providing current to the armature conductors.
 A commutator consists of a set of copper segments which are insulated from each other.
 The number of segments is equal to the number of armature coils.
 Each segment is connected to an armature coil and the commutator is keyed (or fixed) to the shaft.
 Brushes are usually made from carbon or graphite.
 They rest on commutator segments and slide on the segments when the commutator rotates keeping the physical contact to collect or supply the current.

 commutator of a DC machine